DYN INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Dyne Therapeutics, Inc. And Encourages Investors To Contact T...

-Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Dyne Therapeutics, Inc. ("Dyne" or "the Company") (NASDAQ: DYN ).
-Investors who purchased Dyne securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/DYN .
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
+17, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Dyne Therapeutics, Inc. (“Dyne” or“the Company”) (NASDAQ: DYN).
+Investors who purchased Dyne securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/DYN .

 Investigation Details